spaceconcordia/rocketry-performance/documentation/dynamic_parameters.md

 Where COG(t) is the Center of Gravity as a function of time, $m_1$ is the static mass (combination of nose cone, body tube, and fins), $m_2$ is the initial mass of the motor, and $\Delta m(t)$ is the change of mass as a function of time due to fuel expenditure.

+We consider the motor as a point mass centered at the geometric center of the motor casing.
+This simplifies the calculation of the center of gravity of the rocket as fuel is expended, as only the mass of the motor is changing, and not the location of its particular center of mass.

 ### Moments of Inertia

 The instantaneous moment of inertia is determined by relating the moment of inertias of the static structure and the dynamic structure through the parallel axis theorem evaluated at the total center of gravity (COG).